 These policies and contracts are for businesses and organisations who operate a website.

-A commercial website must comply with a wide range of laws including the Data Protection Act, Consumer Contract Regulations and the EU 'Cookie law'.
+A commercial website must comply with a wide range of laws including the Data Protection Act (and from 25 May 2018 the GDPR), Consumer Contract Regulations and the EU 'Cookie law'.
 Even if you don't sell goods or services online, you still need to ensure that your website complies with privacy and data protection regulations.
 Websites that sell their products or services online have to comply with additional regulations and need terms and conditions drafted specifically for online sales.

-Our ecommerce legal template documents are designed to be easily integrated into your website and help you meet your legal obligations.
+Our ecommerce legal template documents are designed to be easily integrated into your website and help you meet your legal obligations, including those under the General Data Protection Regulation (GDPR).

 More infomation about the laws that affect online traders in our Ecommerce Fact Sheet.